aaiken1/fin-data-analysis-text/_sources/intro.md

 Our textbook also has a Github repository that [contains the code used in the book](https://github.com/yhilpisch/py4fi2nd).

 Finally, we also have a course [YouTube page](https://www.youtube.com/playlist?list=PLo4Q9ijN3eTG6t2-Lwzf7KlOooypFQak8), where I will post the occasional video, as needed.
-Most of our work will of course be down in class together.
+Most of our work will of course be done in class together.

 ## Our textbook and these notes

 Our book covers a wide range of topics in finance.
 Chapters 1 and 2 discuss Python, why it is used in finance, and a lot of terms and concepts that we aren't really going to be getting into.
 For example, we are definitely not going to be creating Ubuntu and Python Docker images.
-Those are very cool things, but we only have a single semester.
+Those are cool, but we only have a single semester.

 The most important part is to make sure that you are up and running with Anaconda, Jupyter Notebooks, and VS Code.
 We'll discuss how to get started in [Chapter 2](chapters/2_intro.html#python_set-up).

-Our textbook goes into more detail in many cases than we are going to have time for.

 ```{hint}
 Bookmark important links so that you don't have to go searching for them.
 ```

-## Acknowledgements
+## Sources

 I have pulled material from many different sources in order to create these notes and I am very grateful that they have made their work available.
 For example, I include commentary on examples from our book.
 There are also many other excellent and free guides to using Python, Jupyter notebooks, and VS Code.